mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationTaskArrays.md

         function schedule_block_remove(
                 self,
-                chunk: mcpython.engine.world.AbstractInterface.IChunk,
+                chunk: IChunk,
-                position: tuple,
+                position: typing.Tuple[int, int, int],
                 *args,
                 on_remove=None,
                 **kwargs,
                 ):

-            Schedules an removal of an block
+            Schedules the removal of a block
             :param chunk: the chunk the block is linked to
             :param position: the position of the block
             :param args: the args to call the remove_block-function with
-            :param on_remove: an callable to call when the block gets removed, with None as an parameter
+            :param on_remove: a callable to call when the block gets removed, with None as a parameter
             :param kwargs: the kwargs to call the remove_block-function with

         function schedule_block_show(
-                self, chunk: mcpython.engine.world.AbstractInterface.IChunk, position: tuple
+                self, chunk: IChunk, position: tuple
                 ):

-            schedules an show of an block
+            Schedules a show of a block
             :param chunk: the chunk
             :param position: the position of the block

         function schedule_block_hide(
-                self, chunk: mcpython.engine.world.AbstractInterface.IChunk, position: tuple
+                self, chunk: IChunk, position: tuple
                 ):

             Schedules hiding a block